alexpreynolds/filter-regions/README.md

 Depending on the chosen input type (`vector` or `bedgraph`), by default, the output will be either a three- or four-column Pandas dataframe, respectively.

+You can specify a ceiling on the number of elements reported via the `max_elements` parameter.
+If the number of elements found is greater than this property, the highest-scoring `max_elements` number of elements are reported.
+If there are fewer elements found, that smaller number is reported.

 #### Vector

 In the case of the `vector` input type, the output will contain half-open start and end indices (`[start, end)`) and the aggregated score over the half-open interval.